apache/nuttx/configs/sama5d3x-ek/README.txt

       2. On subsequent boots, after the NXFFS file system has been created the delay will be less.
 When the new file system is empty, it will be very fast.
-But the NAND-related boot time can become substantial whenthere has been a lot of usage of the NAND.
+But the NAND-related boot time can become substantial when there has been a lot of usage of the NAND.
 This is because NXFFS needs to scan the NAND device and build the in-memory dataset needed to access NAND and there is more that must be scanned after the device has been used.
-You may want tocreate a separate thread at boot time to bring up NXFFS so that you don't delay the boot-to-prompt time excessively in these longer delay cases.
+You may want to create a separate thread at boot time to bring up NXFFS so that you don't delay the boot-to-prompt time excessively in these longer delay cases.